postgrespro/shardman/readme.md

 Replication groups themselves don't know anything about physical location of Postgres instances.
 When repgroup is being added to the cluster with `shardmanctl`, it is assumed that Stolon instance forming it already exists.
+Moreover, for efficient utilization of nodes each node should keep one master and several replicas; otherwise only one core of node currently holding replica would be utilized.
 Here comes the second layer, making this horribly complicated deploy easier.
 With `shardman-ladle` you specify cluster conf and register physical
 nodes: `ladle` computes which daemons (stolon keepers, sentinels, shardman monitors) will run on on which nodes and their parameters.
 It pushes this info